 TNO – Analyzing and Predicting Impact Created by Accidents on Road Networks #SWI2017

-Road networks are becoming more and more vulnerable for incidents as a result of an increasing level of congestion.
+Road networks are becoming more and more vulnerable to incidents as a result of an increasing level of congestion.
 Predicting ‘reliably’ the expected time of arrival (ETA) is therefore becoming a serious challenge as incidents/accidents occurrence is quite a random process and their impact depends on a variety of factors making it far from trivial to model adequately.

 Reliably being able to predict the ETA has a beneficial economical effect on how small and big logistic companies can improve their schedule efficiency.
-For shippers, carriers and terminal operations it is important to have reliable and predictable travel and handling times.
+For shippers, carriers, and terminal operations it is important to have reliable and predictable travel and handling times.

-The impact of accidents doesn’t necessarily stay local, because drivers may choose an alternative route or they might even adjust their departure time, choose another mode, etc. Figure 3 shows potential effects of an accident.
-TNO has a data-driven method available to computes the delays caused by an incident that focuses on effect 1, 2 and 5 (Snelder et al., 2013).
+The impact of accidents doesn’t necessarily stay local, because drivers may choose an alternative route or they might even adjust their departure time, choose another mode, etc. Figure 3 shows the potential effects of an accident.
+TNO has a data-driven method available to computes the delays caused by an incident that focuses on effects 1, 2, and 5 (Snelder et al., 2013).
 A method that analyses the impact of the other effects is not available yet.
 Similarly, we have an offline (Corthout et al., 2009) and real-time (Calvert et al., 2015) short term marginal prediction model that predicts how the flow and speed upstream of an incident location will evolve in the near future (i.e. 30 up to 60 minutes ahead) that focus on effect 1 and 2.